Keto Pumpkin Crisp

 Q: Should I drain the liquid?

 A: If you like it thicker, go for it.
-Otherwise, just give it a stir and dig in.
+Otherwise, just stir it and dig in.

 Just Try the Cheesy Goodness Yourself